Finnish Doctoral Programme in Oral Sciences (FINDOS-Turku) - Admission Criteria and Instructions for Applicants

 2. Read the instructions of the Faculty of Medicine and the Doctoral Programme carefully!

 3. If you are going to verify your language skills with a language test, make sure that you book your test time well in advance.
-It is the applicant’s responsibility to make his/her own language test arrangements.
+It is the applicant’s responsibility to make their own language test arrangements.

 4. Get the required signatures in time and prepare the appendix documents as pdf's.